oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   ![SQL Script Created](./images/sql-script-created.png " ")

 ## Task 3: Add Users
-  Create users for multi-level approvers.
+   In this lab, you create users for multi-level management.

   1. Navigate to the Administration icon beside search and select **Manage Users and Group** from the dropdown list.